 Is it a requirement that all Members adopt the health and safety guidelines of Ringette Ontario?

 Yes.
 It is important to recognize that they were created in conjunction with Ringette Canada as a Pan-Canadian set of guidelines.
 RO acknowledges that Associations may have to make some adjustments due to local public health authority guidelines.

-It is recommended that ringette associations and leagues assign one person, a communications officer, who will be responsible to ensure all updated and relevant information is passed on to the officials, participants, volunteers and parents within their jurisdiction.
+It is recommended that ringette Clubs and leagues assign one person, a communications officer, who will be responsible to ensure all updated and relevant information is passed on to the officials, participants, volunteers, and parents within their jurisdiction.
 Always verify current information on applicable websites and work with your designated communications officer.

-In the process of returning to play, it is highly recommended that the Association appoint a Safety Officer who will act as the liaison between the facility, Ringette Ontario, local public health authorities and the Association members.
+In the process of returning to play, it is highly recommended that the Club appoint a Covid Safety Leaders who will act as the liaison between the facility, Ringette Ontario, local public health authorities and the Clubs members.
 They will organize any meetings to discuss important areas, including: